HanWelmer/Z80Compiler/syntax.md

 Multi-line comment may contain end of line comment.

 Multi-line comment may not be nested.

+Modifiers in a package declaration are not supported (their purpose could not be found).

 Modifiers in an import statement may be: "static"?.